Washington, DC Metro Accident Lawyer

 Why Hire Regan Zambri Long for Your DC Metro Accident?

-Approximately 600,000 people use the Washington, DC, subway system daily.
+Over 500,000 people use the Washington, DC, subway system daily, with more than 13 million rides a month.
 Unfortunately, this constant wear and tear, along with the age of many trains, delayed track maintenance, and other negligent acts by the WMATA, puts riders at an increased risk for serious subway accidents.
+WMATA’s 2024 Modal Safety Benchmarking & Initiatives Report documented 20 passenger injuries and 8 employee injuries in 2023, a reminder that safety incidents continue to affect riders and staff even as the system works to improve performance.

 Our Washington, DC Metro accident lawyers will listen to your train accident claim compassionately and provide you with the best legal option to get you the compensation you deserve.
 We represented the family of Carol Glover, a woman who tragically died as a result of the January 2015 smoke incident at the L’Enfant Plaza.
 In addition to Ms. Glover’s family, we represent many other passengers who were seriously injured due to smoke inhalation in the L’Enfant Plaza tragedy.